boru-roylu/boru-roylu.github.io/_pages/about.md

 Welcome!

-I am a PhD student in <a href="https://nlp.washington.edu/">Natural Language Processing (NLP) Group</a> at the University of Washington.
+I am a PhD student in <a href="http://tial-uw.github.io/">Transformation, Interpretation, and Analysis of Language (TIAL) lab</a> and <a href="https://nlp.washington.edu/">Natural Language Processing (NLP) Group</a> at the University of Washington.
 My advisor is Dr. <a href="https://ssli.ee.washington.edu/people/mo/" >Mari Ostendorf</a>.
-My research interests focus on deep learning and its applications on natural language generation.
+My research interests focus on deep learning and its applications on conversational natural language.

 Feel free to contact me if you are interested in my research or have any questions.
 I am more than happy to hear from you!